Steinarth/syllabus-2017/Assignment/Day3/Assignment.md

 aws configure
 ```

 Command line will ask you for your credentials.
-You can access this from the aws web console
+You can create credentials from the aws web console
-console.aws.amazon.com -> "My Security Credentials"
+console.aws.amazon.com -> IAM -> Users -> "Add User"

 When up and running with AWS, and you can access the management console web UI,
 follow this tutorial: